bigskysoftware/missing/docs/40-aria.md

 Mark up your tabs using the `tablist`, `tab` and `tabpanel` roles appropriately — see [WAI: Tabs][].

+To get the actual behavior of an accessible tabset, you can use [Missing.js &sect; Tabs](/docs/js#tabs).

   ~~~ html
   <div role="tablist">
     <button role="tab" aria-controls="servers" aria-selected="true"